How to Find & Qualify the Best Executive Coach (10 Questions)

 Executive coaching is an extremely effective method to quickly up-level a leader's skills, boost team productivity, and increase overall company effectiveness.

-However, it can be difficult to choose the right coaches who will truly take leadership development to the next level and provide a level of coaching that is not only transformative for the leader and also leads to measurable business impact.
+However, it can be difficult to choose the right coaches who will truly take leadership development to the next level and provide a level of coaching that is not only transformative for the leader but also leads to measurable business impact and executive coaching ROI.

-There are an estimated 50,000 thousand leadership coaching experts out there, yet only a small percentage of these coaches are able to deliver the results that leaders, Human Resources (HR), and companies are depending on.
+There are an estimated 50,000 thousand executive leadership coaching experts out there, yet only a small percentage of these coaches are able to deliver the results that leaders, Human Resources (HR), and companies depend on.

 What is Executive Coaching?

-Executive coaching involves a leader and coach working together over the course of 3-12 months to achieve a specific set of objectives.
+Executive coaching is the process of a leader & coach working together over the course of 3-12 months to achieve a specific set of objectives.
 These objectives often center on specific behavior and leadership competencies.
 As part of the coaching process, specific objectives and business metrics can be linked to successful changes in behavior.

 Traditionally, the coaching process begins by getting a baseline of the leader's current strengths and opportunities through a 360 assessment.
 Additional assessments can also be used to further understand specific personality traits and conscious/subconscious motives that influence a leader's behaviors.